 As for Genghis Khan and his Mongol army, their unprecedented successes on the battlefield were mostly achieved within the periphery of steppes or by fighting with cultures they were familiar with.
 However, in 1219 AD, he got the chance to ‘test’ his host’s prowess well beyond the limits of familiarity – with the casus belli being recklessly provided by the Khwarazm Shah himself.

-The ruler, partly fueled by arrogance and partly angered by Mongol border encroachments, personally ordered an execution of two members of a Mongol envoy (while a remaining one member was humiliated and sent back to Genghis Khan) – on basis of their alleged ‘spying’ activities.
-Suffice it to say, the Great Khan, in spite of his initial anger, took the opportunity with aplomb, by setting up logistical lines, expeditionary maneuvers and then finally marching into a well-planned campaign in the autumn.
+The ruler, partly fueled by arrogance and partly angered by Mongol border encroachments, personally ordered the execution of two members of a Mongol envoy (while a remaining member was humiliated and sent back to Genghis Khan) – on basis of their alleged ‘spying’ activities.
+Suffice it to say, the Great Khan, in spite of his initial anger, took the opportunity with aplomb, by setting up logistical lines, expeditionary maneuvers, and then finally marching into a well-planned campaign in the autumn.